 Would you like to write for PinPoint?
 We’d be delighted to receive your submissions and consider them for publication.
+To get an idea of the kind of thing we’d like, please read the following.

-What to Write
+What to write about

+You might also be inspired by looking through previous issues of PinPoint.
 If you have an idea but you’re not sure whether it would work, just drop us an email or send us a Facebook message and we’ll let you know!

 Or you could write for one of our regular features: